 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
-Thank you very much for continuing to raise this and it's something that we desperately need and be upfront about it.
-What we have done to date is working with the Ontario coroner's office to review the work and composition structure and scope of the Domestic Violence Death Review Committee for Nunavut.
+Thank you very much for continuing to raise this and it's something that we desperately need and need to be upfront about.
+What we have done to date is the work that we are working with the Ontario coroner's office on to review the work, composition structure and scope of the

+Domestic Violence Death Review Committee for Nunavut.
 That's one of the jurisdictions that we are in discussions with.
 Thank you, Mr. Speaker.